Saving and Loading R workspace

 Question: How one can access the saved work, while work is saved using save.image() function?

 Answer: The load() function can be used to load a .RData file.

 > load (“d:/filename.RData”)

 Question: Is there any other alternative to load workspace in R?

 Answer: The .RData files can be accessed through the file menu.
 To access file click File and then load workspace.
 A dialog box will appear, browse to the folder where you saved the .RData file and click open.

 Question: How do one can save all the commands that are used in an R session?

-Answer: Saving R commands used in an R session means you want to save history of your R session in an .Rhistory file by using the history() function.
-It is important to include the .Rhistory extension when saving the file at different path.
+Answer: Saving R commands used in an R session means you want to save the history of your R session in an .Rhistory file by using the history() function.
+It is important to include the .Rhistory extension when saving the file at a different path.

 Question: Can commands in R session be saved through File menu?

-Answer: Yes command in R session be saved through file menu.
+Answer: Yes command in the R session be saved through the file menu.
 For this click File and then save history.
 A dialog box will appear, browse to the folder where you want to save the file (that will contain R commands in a session) and provide the file name of your own choice.